rezacsedu/python_sorting_algorithms/README.md

 # Python Sorting Algorithms

 ## Description

-* This repository contains implementations of different sorting algorithms in Python.
+- This repository contains implementations of different sorting algorithms in Python.

 ## Usage

-* All files were created and compiled on Ubuntu 14.04.4 LTS with Python3 (version 3.4.3)
+- All files are created and compiled on Ubuntu 14.04.4 LTS with Python3 (version 3.4.3)
-* All code use the PEP 8 style (version 1.7.*)
+- All Python code use the PEP 8 style (version 1.7.\*)
-* All random lists of integers are generated with the following function:
+- All random lists of integers are generated with the following function:

 ```python
 import random